MichelGrimaldi/ElectricShocker/README.md

 ![](images/switchs.png)

-an on/off switch and an activation button.
+on/off switch and an activation button.

-**The above components are organized into an housing case compozed of 4 parts :**
+The above components are organized into an housing case compozed of 4 parts :

 ![](images/main.png)